 This moment serves as a step-up.
 What’s needed now is clarity on where and how tech leaders should focus their energies and build up their capabilities.
 In-depth conversations with dozens of board members, CEOs, investors, and tech leaders over the past few months, as well as a comprehensive analysis of recent research, have revealed a set of shifts that tech leaders can make to meet the demands of business leaders.
 We’ve organized them into four types of roles:

-• Operator: absorbing and integrating tech into core business functions.
+- Operator: absorbing and integrating tech into core business functions.
 Automation and tech increasingly provide the primary opportunities to improve service operations and other corporate functions.
-As a result, tech leaders are expanding their mandate into areas outside IT, including customer experience, innovation, operations, procurement, and strategy.
+As a result, tech leaders’ responsibilities are expanding into areas outside IT, including customer experience, innovation, operations, procurement, and strategy.
 This combination aims to eliminate silos and accelerate the rewiring of functions.

 Of course, whether—and when—tech leaders take on these expanded mandates will depend on how their organizations are positioned on a variety of factors, including available talent, CIO experience, industry dynamics, tech maturity, and value potential.
 Whatever the case, a strategy for the future direction of tech leadership is a pivotal piece of scaling the impact of AI and tech to create real value.